antofic/GraphCodable/Docs/UserGuide.md

 ========================================================================================
 ```

 You can see how  **`userVersion`** both in reading and in writing is indicated in the header.
-Also note that during encoding the **value** of the types adopting the `BinaryOType` protocol is displayed, while during encoding the size in bytes of the types adopting the `BinaryIType` protocol is displayed because the values have not been instantiated yet.
+Also note that during encoding the **value** of the types adopting the `BEncodable` protocol is displayed, while during encoding the size in bytes of the types adopting the `BDecodable` protocol is displayed because the values have not been instantiated yet.

 Instead, `gcodableVersion` and `binaryIOVersion` are versions for internal use of the two packages and the user cannot use them.